We are often our own worst critic in life. Self-criticism and low self-esteem can lead us to negative self-talk that diminishes our quality of life.

-These types of social media were developed to connect with loved ones, not so that we could spend all day trying to keep up with the Jones’s and telling ourselves that we’re nothing if we’re not viral hits or getting likes and reactions.
+These types of social media were developed to connect with loved ones, not so that we can spend all day trying to keep up with the Joneses and telling ourselves that we’re nothing if we’re not viral hits or getting likes and reactions.

 We beat ourselves up with self-criticism because we fear that we are less important or we don’t matter as much as someone else.
 You aren’t competing with your friends.